flano-yuki/base-drafts/draft-ietf-quic-http.md

 root of the tree cannot be reprioritized.
-A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_MALFORMED_FRAME.
+A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11` or which expresses a dependency on a request with a greater Stream ID than the current stream MUST be treated as a stream error of type HTTP_INVALID_PRIORITY.
-Likewise, a PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11` MUST be treated as a connection error of type HTTP_MALFORMED_FRAME.
-A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_MALFORMED_FRAME.
+Likewise, a PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11` MUST be treated as a connection error of type HTTP_INVALID_PRIORITY.
+A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_INVALID_PRIORITY.

 When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
-A server MUST treat receipt of a PRIORITY frame identifying a stream of any other type as a connection error of type HTTP_MALFORMED_FRAME.
+A server MUST treat receipt of a PRIORITY frame identifying a stream of any other type as a connection error of type HTTP_INVALID_PRIORITY.

 A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not yet permitted